-Parenting time can often be a heated topic during a divorce and can continue to be so even after the divorce is final.
-However, the Coronavirus Pandemic has brought to light all kinds of new parenting time issues so we want to share with you some tips on handling co-parenting situations more positively and effectively without damaging your child’s relationship with either one of you.
+Parenting time is often a heated topic during a divorce and can continue to be so even after the divorce is final.
+However, the Coronavirus Pandemic has brought to light all kinds of new parenting time issues, so we want to share with you some tips on handling co-parenting situations more positively and effectively without damaging your child’s relationship with either one of you.